jarasmar/Anyfin/README.md

 Create a simple web interface using React which allows users to:

 a) Search for countries and display its full country name, capital, population and currency.
-This can be a simple list, but you can also get creative in how to vizualise these data points.
+This can be a simple list, but you can also get creative in how to vizualize these data points.

 b) Enter an amount in SEK and get the amount converted into local currency for each country.

-## How it works
+## Functionality Planning

 - Display a search box that takes the name of a country as input and makes a call to the restcountries API.